25-Oct-25/UNIT-PROJECT-1/README.md

 * `type in 3` to calculate the detailed import cost for any car.
 * `type in 4` to get an AI analysis on any car.
 * `type in 5` to update the price of a car.
+* `type in 6` to print the business dachboard.
-* `type in 6` to log out and return to the Guest menu.
+* `type in 7` to log out and return to the Guest menu.